openshift/enhancements/enhancements/management-workload-partitioning.md

 found.

 We want to give cluster administrators control over which workloads are run on the management CPUs.
-Normal users cannot add a label to a namespace without the right RBAC permissions.
-Therefore, only pods in namespaces labeled with a label `workload.openshift.io/allowed={comma_separated_list_of_type_names}` will be subject to special handling.
+Normal users cannot change the metadata of a namespace without the right RBAC permissions.
+Therefore, only pods in namespaces with an annotation `workload.openshift.io/allowed={comma_separated_list_of_type_names}` will be subject to special handling.